Houston Rollover Accident Attorneys

 - Pickup trucks

-This is because these vehicles are designed with a high center gravity that can cause the motorist to lose control of the vehicle if brakes are applied at moderate or high speeds or in the event of a tire blowout.
-In addition to the high center of gravity, SUVs tend to be longer and narrower.
+Because these vehicles have a high center of gravity, a motorist can lose control if brakes are applied at moderate or high speeds or during a tire blowout.

 How Do Rollover Accidents Occur?